 How to apply

 If you are knowledgable about global development and you have the right skills, send us your CV, a sample of your written work, and your ideas about what you would like to work on, to email@example.com.
-There is no deadline – we are recruiting under rolling applications.
+There is no deadline – we periodically fill new positions, so we are always happy to receive applications.

 The sample of written work should be shorter than 1,000 words, and it should give us a clear idea of your ability to write about important and complex academic research on global development, for a general non-expert audience.
 You can submit something that has, or has not been published; and you can submit something you have already written for another purpose (e.g. university coursework).
 The only condition is that you are the author.

 We are also interested in your skills to communicate data through charts.
 If you submit a sample of written work that includes a data visualization, that's great.
 But this is not a formal requirement at this stage.